Getting child support established during a separation or divorce is important because both parents have a responsibility to support their children.

 Each state has specific child support guidelines which are used to calculate the amount of child support which will be ordered in individual cases.
 Generally, these guidelines take into consideration:

-Since each state uses a different child support formula, you can use the child support calculators found in the state resources section to determine the amount of support that would be ordered in your situation.
+Since each state uses a different child support formula, you can use the child support calculators found in the state divorce resources to determine the amount of support that would be ordered in your situation.

 Your lawyer should also include a support calculation table when drawing up your divorce or separation papers, as well as provisions for registering with the State Child Support Division.